PRELIMINARY PROGRAMME

 • Ron Demcko, KYOCERA AVX Corporation; Technical Services Group Manager and Senior Fellow; USA

-• Lorandt Fölkel, Würth Elektronik eiSos; Application Engineering Manager; Germany
+• Lorandt Fölkel and Frank Puhane, Würth Elektronik eiSos; Application Engineering Manager; Germany

 Universities